 There are different ways to do this.
 Some Macs come with a built-in SD slot.
 If you have one of those, you can insert the microSD card into an inexpensive microSD-to-SD adapter and then put that in the slot.
 Many microSD cards come with the adapter included.

 If your Mac doesn’t have a built-in SD card slot, you can use a memory card reader that plugs into the computer’s USB port.
 An inexpensive microSD card reader will work fine, although you can also get high-end readers that have faster performance.
 Make sure to get a reader with the right kind of USB plug for your Mac (newer Macs use USB-C; older Macs have USB-A or both).

-- Faster USB 3.0 Transmission: UGREEN USB Card Reader supports up to 5Gbps data transfer rate, which is 10x…
+- Faster USB 3.0 Transmission: UGREEN USB to SD Card Adapter supports up to 5Gbps data transfer rate, which…

-- Simultaneous Reading&Writing: This USB SD Adapter is able to read and write SD/microSD cards at the same…
+- Simultaneous Reading&Writing: This SD Card to USB is able to read and write SD/microSD cards at the same…

 Another alternative is that some cameras can function as a memory card reader when connected to a computer, but that depends on the specific model–not all cameras can do this.